Anjathe: Reception

 Nandhu Sundaram of Rediff.com gave the film 4 out of 5 and wrote, "This is the year's best Tamil movie so far and will remain among its best.
 This is also the work of an ambitious and stridently commercial director, who is at the peak of his game".
 Sify wrote, "The canvass is engaging and thrilling as [Mysskin] is able to bring out the moods, anxieties and sheer dread of the characters due to top of the line performances from his lead actors".
 Malathi Rangarajan of The Hindu wrote, "Though Mahesh Muthusami's penchant for darkness suits the mood, at times it's a strain.
 But his unique choice of angles helps Mysskin create the right impact", also appreciating the editing by Sadagopan Ramesh and art direction by Amaran.
 Karthik of Milliblog wrote, "While I did enjoy Mysskin's film making style – an impoverished version of Gautam Menon, if I could describe it – Anjaadhey is a drab for most parts and definitely lacks the stupendous impact of the film maker's debut".
+Kabilan of Kalki praised the acting, cinematography, music, screenplay and concluded saying after a long time, this is a good film that has emerged with a dense screenplay and accomplished cinematic craftsmanship.